sakshi-y1/web_development_task_7/README.md

 - JavaScript Fetch API – For making API requests and handling responses.
 - VS Code – As the development environment.
-- Chrome Browser – For testing and debugging.
+- Live server – For testing and debugging.

 Features